sixpackwarriors/sixpackwarriors.github.io/source/_posts/2017-04-25-my-favorite-meal-at-the-end-of-the-day.markdown

 2. Once the water starts boiling, throw in all of the asparagus, boil the asparagus for 1 minute, and then drain.

 3. Wrap the salmon, asparagus, and bell peppers in foil, and then throw it into the oven.
-Bake for 12 minutes.
+Broil for 12 minutes.

 That's it.
 When the timer's done, take your foil pack out of the oven and serve on a plate.
 Feel free to garnish with whatever seasoning you like.